tale-lang/tale/README.md

 a = 1 -- Another one.

+---
---- A multi-line comment.
+A multi-line comment.
 Can be used to document any kind of stuff.
 Here is an example of doc-comment.

 Accepts:
-        arg1: Some argument of some expression.
-        arg2: Another argument of the expression.
+    x: First addend.
+    y: Second addend.

-    Represents: A result of the expression.
+Represents: A sum of the two numbers.
 ---
+add: (x) to: (y) = ...
 ```

 ### Architecture